 - Preliminary construction cost estimates

 We feel the future looks promising.
 We hope to be able to complete our planning and financing in order to proceed with the purchase as soon as possible.
-We anticipate construction will take about a year, and our goal is to open our new doors by February of 2020.
+We anticipate construction will take about a year, and our goal is to open our new doors by Spring 2020.

 Our current store is doing more than twice as much business as was originally planned for the location, and the 7th Street location is the prime location to help ease that pressure.